nullonerror/nullonerror.org/_posts/2021-01-08-hosting-telegram-bots-on-google-cloud-run.md

 To create Telegram bots, first, you need to talk to [BotFather](https://t.me/botfather) and get a *TOKEN*.

 Secondly, you need some coding.
-As i mentioned before, you can use *python-telegram-bot* to do your bots.
+As I mentioned before, you can use *python-telegram-bot* to do your bots.
 Here is the [documentation](https://python-telegram-bot.org/).

 ### Code